-This file includes printed paper, economical use of paper and cutting your own "ShortCuts".
+This file includes printed paper, economical use of paper and making your own "ShortCuts".

 Economical Use of Paper